 Andrea Gusty is the daughter of Cheryl Jerabek of Aniak and Andrew Gusty Sr. of Stony River.
 Yup’ik and Athabascan, Andrea is a TKC Class B shareholder and a Tribal member of Aniak.
 Andrea graduated from Aniak High School in 2001 and received Bachelor of Science in Broadcast Journalism from Northwestern University’s Medill School of Journalism in 2005.

 After college, Andrea returned home to Alaska to work as an investigative news reporter and anchor for KTVA CBS 11 News in Anchorage.
 Andrea was hired by U.S. Senator Lisa Murkowski in 2011 to be her Alaska Communications Director.
 Wanting to do more for the people of the Kuskokwim region and their descendants, Andrea began working for TKC in April 2014.

-Andrea has been married to Clinton Bennett since 2011 and their son Wilson Andrew is a TKC Class B shareholder.
+Andrea has been married to Clinton Bennett since 2011 and their sons Wilson Andrew and Randell Charlton are TKC Class B Shareholders.

 Katie graduated from high school in Polson, Montana and moved to Alaska 14 years ago to pursue an education at the University of Alaska Anchorage.
 She graduated in 2006 with a Bachelor’s of Business Administration in Accounting and has held a CPA license since 2008.
 Katie spent six years as an auditor at Mikunda Cottrell & Co., an Anchorage accounting firm, where she worked on the TKC financial statement audit for three years before she was hired on as TKC’s controller.
 She has been with TKC since June of 2011.Katie is married to Jay Dodson, and they have one daughter, Charlotte, who is three years old.